 We’ve come a long way from when Gen X was raised, and kids’ chore lists have changed, too.

-Research shows that delegation of some household chores to children positively affects their mental and physical health.
+Research shows that delegating some household chores to children positively affects their mental and physical health.

 Printable Chore Chart for Kids